adelazalewski/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

 A: 1.functions reach out and grab and use variables(WHEN NEEDED) that are not defined inside the function itself but on the global scope/outer scope, BUT 2.
-A CLOSURE IS LIKE A BACKPACK THAT LOOKS AND TAKES(USES)THE VARIABLE THAT IS "STORED" INSIDE ALREADY, IN THE LOCAL EXECUTING CONTEXT/SCOPE AND ONCE THE FUNCTION IS DONE IT PUTS IT BACK IN THE BACKPACK(keeps it in memory), AND IS NOT BEING DELETED ONCE THE FUNCTUION IS DONE
+A CLOSURE IS LIKE A BACKPACK THAT LOOKS AND TAKES(USES)THE VARIABLE THAT IS "STORED" INSIDE ALREADY, IN THE LOCAL EXECUTING CONTEXT/SCOPE AND ONCE THE FUNCTION IS DONE IT PUTS IT BACK IN THE BACKPACK(keeps it in memory), AND IS NOT BEING DELETED/forgoten ONCE THE FUNCTUION IS DONE

 2. Study the following code, then answer the questions below.